benhoyt/benhoyt.github.com/writings/2020-08-12-sourcegraph.md

-function under the cursor, or to find all references to it. <a href="https://docs.sourcegraph.com/user/code_intelligence/basic_code_intelligence">By default</a>, the code-intelligence features use "<span>search-based heuristics, rather than parsing the code into an AST [abstract syntax tree]</span>", but they seem to be quite accurate in the tests I ran.
+function under the cursor, or to find all references to it. <a href="https://docs.sourcegraph.com/user/code_intelligence/basic_code_intelligence">By default</a>, the code-intelligence features use "<span>search-based heuristics, rather than parsing the code into an AST [abstract syntax tree]</span>", but the heuristics seem to be quite accurate in the tests I ran.
 The tool found definitions in C, Python, and Go without a problem, and even found dynamically-assigned definitions in Python (such as being able to go to <a